rackerlabs/technical-blog/_posts/2016-07-13-crypto-apis-and-jvm-byte-types.md

 it also precludes using direct byte buffers effectively.
 Type conversion is most convenient, but type dispatch is faster, and statically resolvable dispatching to the right implementation is faster still.
-The correct return value depends on context; trying to divine what the user really wanted is tricky, and, as we discussed before, the differences between those types are significant.
+The correct return value depends on context.
+Trying to divine what the user really wanted is tricky, and, as we discussed before, the differences between those types are significant.